Hypo helmet

-The Hypo helmet, or British Smoke Hood (its official name), was an early British World War I gas mask, designed by Cluny MacPherson.
+The Hypo helmet, or British Smoke Hood (its official name), was an early British World War I gas mask, designed by Cluny Macpherson.

-Earlier designs
+Background

-The German army used poison gas for the first time against Entente troops at the Second Battle of Ypres, Belgium on 22 April 1915.
-As an immediate response, the British began issuing cotton wool wrapped in muslin to its troops by 3 May.
+The German army used poison gas, in the form of chlorine, for the first time against Triple Entente troops at the Second Battle of Ypres, Belgium, on 22 April 1915.
+The British began issuing cotton wool wrapped in muslin to its troops by 3 May.
 This was followed by the Black Veil Respirator, invented by John Scott Haldane, which began to be issued to troops on 20 May 1915.
 The Black Veil was a cotton pad soaked in an absorbent solution which was secured over the mouth using black cotton veiling.
-The veiling could be drawn up to cover the eyes, providing some protection against lachrymatory agents, however the mask itself still only provided little protection against chlorine gas.
-It was also of fragile construction, required training to use effectively and largely immobilized men during a gas attack as they were concerned about their mask coming loose.
+The veiling could be drawn up to cover the eyes, providing some protection against lachrymatory agents but the mask still provided little protection against chlorine gas.
+It was also of fragile construction, required training to use and largely immobilised men during a gas attack as they were concerned about their mask coming loose.

-Development and design
+Design

-Seeking to improve on the Black Veil Respirator, Dr Cluny Macpherson created a mask made of chemical absorbing fabric and which fitted over the entire head.
+Seeking to improve on the Black Veil Respirator, Newfoundland physician Col. Dr. Cluny Macpherson, serving as Principal Medical Officer for the Royal Newfoundland Regiment created a mask from chemical absorbing fabric which fitted over the head.
 MacPherson had seen a German soldier putting a bag over his head after a gas attack and sought to replicate the design.
 Macpherson presented his idea to the War Office Anti-Gas Department on 10 May 1915, with prototypes being developed soon after.
 The design was adopted by the British Army and introduced as the "British Smoke Hood" in June 1915 and manufactured until September 1915.
-2.5 million mask were manufactured before being superseded by subsequent designs.
+2.5 million masks were manufactured before being superseded.